Settlement permit

 Sufficient living space

-Two factors play a role in determining whether your living space is sufficient: the condition and the occupancy, i.e. the size of the apartment in terms of the number of occupants.
-Sufficient living space is always available if there are 12 square meters of living space for each family member over the age of six and 10 square meters for each family member under the age of six, and if ancillary rooms (kitchen, bathroom, WC) can be shared to a reasonable extent.
-Infants under two years of age are not counted in the calculation of living space.
-A shortfall of this apartment size by about 10 % is harmless.
+Two factors play a role in determining whether your living space is sufficient: the condition and the occupancy, i.e. the size of the apartment in relation to the number of occupants.
+Sufficient living space is always available if 12 square meters of living space are available for each family member over the age of six and 10 square meters for each family member under the age of six and if ancillary rooms (kitchen, bathroom, WC) can be used to a reasonable extent.
+Infants under the age of two are not included in the calculation of living space.
+It is not harmful to fall short of this apartment size by around 10%.

 Procedure

-Pursuant to Section 81 (1) AufenthG, the settlement permit is only issued upon application.
-The application must be submitted to the relevant immigration authority.
-The jurisdiction of the foreigners authority depends on your place of residence.
+Pursuant to Section 81 (1) AufenthG, a settlement permit is only issued upon application.
+You must submit this application to the relevant immigration authority.
+The responsibility of the foreigners authority depends on your place of residence.

-The processing time for the issuance of the settlement permit may not exceed three months in principle.
-However, the foreigners authorities are often overloaded, so that processing can take much longer in practice.
-In such cases, applicants have the option of bringing an action for failure to act pursuant to Section 75 VwGO.
+The processing time for issuing a settlement permit must not exceed three months.
+However, the immigration authorities are often overloaded, which means that processing can take much longer in practice.
+In such cases, applicants have the option of bringing an action for failure to act in accordance with Section 75 VwGO.
+Our lawyers will be happy to advise you on this topic.

 Regional differences in the application for a settlement permit